sankalp1999/3rdSem-Data-Structures-Lab/README.md

 - Try not to copy. **You can see somebody else's implementation for reference though, then try to write on your own.** You will find yourself going back and forth but that is okay.
 (Active learning - study something new and then try to reproduce it - the key ideas, concepts)

+- You can check out standard code implementations available across Github.
+The algorithms [repository](https://github.com/TheAlgorithms) maintained by the open     source community.

 ### Why even learn DS, huh?
 - You will find DS and Algorithms everywhere in CS (and in the world).
 These concepts will help a lot in interview prep/machine coding rounds and in general also, **they will make you a better programmer.**